jeffshurtliff/khoros/docs/community-api-calls.rst

 ##############################
 .. warning:: This page is still in progress and sections may be missing or unfinished.

-Using the Khoros Python API to perform Community API calls is easier than doing so manually with the `requests <https://2.python-requests.org/en/master/>`_ library for several reasons, including:
+Using the Khoros Python SDK to perform Community API calls is easier than doing so manually with the `requests <https://2.python-requests.org/en/master/>`_ library for several reasons, including: